SEG4910-Group32/Academic-Calendar-Assistant/DBServer/Readme.md

 ## Steps to run:
--navigate to the DBServer folder in commandline
+- navigate to the DBServer folder in commandline
--run "npm start"
+- run "npm start"

 will need to figure out deployment later for running the server online (heroku currently in consideration)